-I am based in Forensic Science Department of the College of Life and Natural Sciences though my teaching covers other specialist areas including Conservation Biology and Ecology and Biomedical and Public Health.
-My background is very much based around Anatomy/Science and Photography.
+I am based in Forensic Science Department of the College of Life and Natural Sciences with my teaching and research covering Forensic Anthropology and Photography.
+I also cover other specialist areas in Biosciences.
+My background is very much based around Anatomy/Osteology and Photography.

-I teach across a range of subjects including BSc Forensic Science/Forensic Science with Criminology where I am module leader for Forensic Imaging and Forensic Anthropology and I support other modules including core Forensic modules, Medical Forensics, Human Biology, Rexsearch Methods in Human Biology and Advanced Methods in Zoology.
+I am module leader for Forensic Imaging and Forensic Anthropology modules and I support other modules including core Forensic modules, Medical Forensics, Human Biology, Research Methods in Human Biology and Advanced Methods in Zoology.

 Professionally I cover cases requiring medicolegal or personal injury photography for solicitors primarily for plaintiffs but also for defence.
 Examples of recent work includes; photographs for a defence solicitor of a prisoner in HMP Winsome Green and medical negligence cases e.g. recording pressure sore scars.